 All three of the MODX models have the same specs and features, so players have the same freedom of creative expression no matter which version of this synth they choose.
 The MODX has two powerful synth engines, the AWM2 and the FM-X; both of these engines are also found in the MONTAGE.

 These engines offer plenty of sounds that players can spend endless hours exploring, but the MODX is also compatible with libraries like the Yamaha MOTIF XF and players can load in sounds from retro synths, like the Yamaha DX7.
 Owners of the MODX can download additional sounds from yamahasynth.com and have access to Soundmondo, a social sound sharing site.

-Below, please take a moment to view some of the best-selling synthesizers on Amazon.
+Below, please take a moment to view some of the best-selling synthesizers online.
 And then, see how well they stack up to the Yamaha MODX.

 More Control with the MODX

 The Yamaha MODX uses Motion Control to put rhythmic and multidimensional control into musicians’ hands.
 With Motion Control, players can create sounds in a way that Yamaha asserts was not possible on hardware synthesizers until now.
 Essentially, anything in the MODX can modulate or be modulated by anything else.